roxel/multi-paxos/README.md

     node.send_message(message)
 ```
 * Servers automatically process messages based on their type.
 Messages are passed to `paxos.protocol.PaxosHandler` and appropriate handler methods are invoked, e.g. 'on_prepare', 'on_promise'.

+## Storage

+Servers store data in Redis.
+For local testing of the application they were configured to use the same Redis instance.
+Each server stores data in database with the same number as its id.
+Note that Redis limits may able (e.g. 16 database which can be changed in redis-server configs).